*You must be 18 or older and a volunteer or career firefighter in order to participate in this event*

 Q: How should my helmet be marked for the bottle change?

 A: Every climber is required to clearly mark their helmet with the name of their department.
 When each climber exits the stairwell on the 40th floor for bottle change, volunteers need to be able to clearly and quickly yell out the name of your department to alert your specific bottle changer.
 Volunteers will not know acronyms, and the bottle change floor is far too loud for climbers to tell volunteers their department name.
 Use a helmet with a shield that has high contrast letters and coloring that is not darkened by smoke or heat damage.
 Otherwise, please make your own label on tape or paper placed on the front of your helmet that is large enough to read from across a room.
+To review proper helmet labeling, please click here.

 Q: What equipment is required?